SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 ### Existing Block Mask

 `#existing` will match any actual block.
-In Minecraft Bedrock Edition, this is basically just another version of `!air`.
+In Minecraft: Bedrock Edition, this is basically just another version of `!air`.

 ### Offset Mask